Zoya28/Zoya28/README.md

 - 🔭 Currently, I'm diving deep into **Artificial Intelligence, Machine Learning, and Data Science.**

-- 🌱 I’m currently learning **python, Machine-learning, Deep Learning, NLP, and Data Analytics.**
+- 🌱 I’m currently learning **python, Machine-learning, Deep Learning, NLP, and Data Analytics and GenAI.**

 - 👯 I'm enjoying the challenges and excitement of **my final year.**